 The penalties are even more severe for cases involving methamphetamine.
 A defendant faces five to fifteen years for selling any quantity of this substance.
 Those accused of selling drugs in greater quantities than the threshold amount should work with an experienced Chandler lawyer to defend against severe penalties.

-To investigate volume drug dealer cases, the police will speak with anyone they believe to be involved.
+To investigate volume drug dealer cases, the police will speak with anyone they believe is involved.
 They get people to name alleged dealers or identify drug sale locations.
-The police will then surveil the area, potentially sending in uncover officers to gather evidence of drug sales.
+The police will then survey the area, potentially sending in uncover officers to gather evidence of drug sales.
 They will also obtain search warrants and make arrests.

-A criminal enterprise is an illegal organization or business engaging in illicit conduct for money.
+A criminal enterprise is an illegal organization or business that engages in illicit conduct for profit.
 This can be an additional charge on top of the drug sale charges.
 The police may seize assets allegedly involved in the criminal enterprise, such as property, money, or bank accounts.

 Criminal enterprise charges carry statutory consequences and felony prison time upon conviction.
 These penalties are above anything related to the drug sale charges.
 If the case allegedly involves a larger organization, foreign operations, or drug trafficking across various states, the federal government may take over the prosecution.

 Although all drug charges are serious, certain allegations come with harsher penalties than others.
-Selling larger quantities of any illegal drug can lead to felony charges with life-long consequences.
-In Arizona, various law enforcement squads and operations deal with and prioritize drug sale cases.
+Selling larger quantities of any illegal drug can lead to felony charges with lifelong consequences.
+In Arizona, various law enforcement squads and operations handle and prioritize drug sales cases.
 Prosecutors pursue volume dealer charges aggressively, making it crucial to secure legal representation to protect your rights and future.

 Drug sale cases are complicated, especially when they involve large quantities, and the potential consequences are severe.
 If you are accused of involvement in a drug trafficking organization, having an attorney who understands the complexities of these cases will be vital for your defense.